Inowrocław

-Inowrocław (/pl/; Hohensalza; before 1904: Inowrazlaw; archaic: Jungleslau, Junges Leslau, Junge Leszlaw, לעסלא) is a city in central Poland with a total population of 68,101 (as of December 2022).
+Inowrocław (Note: /pl/; Novo Wladislaw Novum Vladislav; Hohensalza; before 1904: Inowrazlaw; archaic: Jungleslau, Junges Leslau, Junge Leszlaw, לעסלא) is a city in central Poland with a total population of 68,101 (as of December 2022).
 It is situated in the Kuyavian-Pomeranian Voivodeship.
 It is one of the largest and most historically significant cities within the historic region of Kuyavia.

 Inowrocław is an industrial town located about 40 km southeast of Bydgoszcz known for its saltwater baths and salt mines.
 The town is the 5th largest agglomeration in its voivodeship, and is a major railway junction, where the west–east line (Poznań–Toruń) crosses the Polish Coal Trunk-Line from Chorzów to Gdynia.

 History

 The town was first mentioned in 1185 as Novo Wladislaw, possibly in honor of Władysław I Herman or after the settlers from Włocławek.
 Many inhabitants of Włocławek settled in Inowrocław fleeing flooding.
 In 1236, the settlement was renamed Juveni Wladislawia.
 It was incorporated two years later by Casimir Konradowic.
 In medieval Latin records, the town was recorded as Juniwladislavia.
 As a result of the fragmentation of Poland into smaller duchies, after 1230 Inowrocław was the capital of the Duchy of Kuyavia, and from 1267 to 1364 it was the capital of the Duchy of Inowrocław, before it became part and capital of Poland's Inowrocław Voivodeship, which covered northern Kuyavia along with the Dobrzyń Land.
 The voivodeship later also formed part of the larger Greater Poland Province.
 Inowrocław was a royal city of the Kingdom of Poland.
 The town's development was aided by the discovery of extensive salt deposits in the vicinity during the 15th century.